AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 >[!NOTE]
 >* For Apple macOS and Ubuntu OS, you need not require to configure the aforementioned settings.

++++ Unable to convert XPS files to PDFs

+To resolve the issue, [create a feature-specific registry key on Windows](https://helpx.adobe.com/in/acrobat/kb/unable-convert-xps-to-pdfs.html).

 +++

 ## Next steps {#next-steps}